 Spinach, unfortunately or fortunately, depending upon the reason you are eating it, has an extremely high polyphenol content 2.
 Oxalic acid is another substance in spinach that can decrease iron absorption 3 and lead to a variety of problems, such as kidney stones.
 Oxalic acid is what makes rhubarb leaves and some other plants deadly toxic to humans.
-Spinach obviously has a lesser amount of oxalic acid than rhubarb leaves, but the lower levels still can lead to harm to human health in larger amounts, including causing decreased absorption of nutrients like iron.
+Spinach obviously has a lesser amount of oxalic acid than rhubarb leaves, but the lower levels still can lead to harm to human health in larger amounts, including causing decreased absorption of nutrients like iron and calcium.

 Science Shows Major Absorption Problems with Spinach

 The problem that we have with Dr. Mangels claims is not that he is incorrect about the iron content of spinach, but that he glosses over the reduced bioavailability of iron to the body from plants.
 In fact, you might need 10 times more ‘spinach iron’ as ‘meat iron’ because spinach for iron has one of the lowest rates of absorption in the vegetable kingdom.
 Only 1.4% of iron from spinach is absorbed, while 20% of iron from beef is absorbed.